 Secure login sharing eliminates the needless sharing of sensitive passwords.
 The 'Client Connect’ feature in Sendible revolutionizes the way agencies can add client social media accounts and create users.
 By adding a custom HTML Widget to your website, you can streamline your client’s onboarding process while maintaining your branding.

 Ideally, you need to be able to create a list of permissions and allocate these permissions to groups or teams within your company.
 For instance, you may create a number of permissions (that allow the queuing and composing of new messages) and label the group 'content writers'.
 Then your content writers would only be able to use the features listed above.
 When managing a large a number of clients, customizable user permissions are a vital safety net

-Custom API’s are invaluable for agencies managing social media for large client companies.
+Integrations and custom API’s are valuable for agencies managing social media for large client companies.
 Often, large companies use a number of tools that they would like to integrate with their SMM tool.
 The tool you choose should make it easy for you to integrate with external software.
-Using a tool that has custom API’s makes it easier for marketers to integrate external marketing tools with their SMM tools.

 8. Managing & Sharing Content